llvm/llvm-project/clang/docs/ClangSYCLLinker.rst

 =======================
-Clang SYCL Link Wrapper
+Clang SYCL Linker
 =======================

 .. contents::
    :local:

-.. _clang-sycl-link-wrapper:
+.. _clang-sycl-linker:

 Introduction
 ============

 This tool works as a wrapper around the SYCL device code linking process.
-The purpose of this wrapper is to provide an interface to link SYCL device bitcode in LLVM IR format, SYCL device bitcode in SPIR-V IR format, and native binary objects, and then use the SPIR-V LLVM Translator tool on fully linked device objects to produce the final output.
+The purpose of this tool is to provide an interface to link SYCL device bitcode in LLVM IR format, SYCL device bitcode in SPIR-V IR format, and native binary objects, and then use the SPIR-V LLVM Translator tool on fully linked device objects to produce the final output.
 After the linking stage, the fully linked device code in LLVM IR format may undergo several SYCL-specific finalization steps before the SPIR-V code generation step.
-The wrapper will also support the Ahead-Of-Time (AOT) compilation flow.
+The tool will also support the Ahead-Of-Time (AOT) compilation flow.
 AOT compilation is the process of invoking the back-end at compile time to produce the final binary, as opposed to just-in-time (JIT) compilation when final code generation is deferred until application runtime.